palantir/gradle-baseline/README.md

 - `PreferBuiltInConcurrentKeySet`: Discourage relying on Guava's `com.google.common.collect.Sets.newConcurrentHashSet()`, when Java's `java.util.concurrent.ConcurrentHashMap.newKeySet()` serves the same purpose.
 - `JUnit5RuleUsage`: Prevent accidental usage of `org.junit.Rule`/`org.junit.ClassRule` within Junit5 tests
 - `DangerousCompletableFutureUsage`: Disallow CompletableFuture asynchronous operations without an Executor.
+- `NonComparableStreamSort`: Stream.sorted() should only be called on streams of Comparable types.

 ## com.palantir.baseline-checkstyle
 Checkstyle rules can be suppressed on a per-line or per-block basis.
 (It is good practice to first consider formatting